downingbots/ALSET/README.md

 It's relatively easy to add other apps because the training is done via teleop.
-It's a matter of defining and hooking together the different functions to train the NNs on.
+It's a matter of defining and hooking together the different functions to train the NNs on and defining the DQN compute_reward() policies.

 HOW TO RUN
 ----------